CoolXPaul/alx-system_engineering-devops/0x00-shell_basics/README.md

-creatting a directory in another directory
+Betty in my first directory